anthony-halim/dotfiles/README.md

   - Due to heavy TUI usage, terminal performance becomes one of the priority.
 Wezterm is a cross-platform, performant terminal emulator that is able to satisfy the performance requirements and be configured easily.
   - Zellij is used to provide terminal session management and multiplexer.
   - ZSH is battle tested shell that is easily configurable and is widely supported.
 [Zap](https://www.zapzsh.org/) as plugin manager.
-  - powerlevel10k as performant shell theme.
+  - Starship as customisable shell prompt.
 </details>

 <details>